 - Los Angeles International Jiu-Jitsu Open

-Perhaps a top-two organization in the Brazilian jiu-jitsu circuit, UAEJJF tournaments are another place you’d find top athletes competing.
+Perhaps a top-two organization in the Brazilian jiu-jitsu circuit, UAEJJF tournaments are another place where you’d find top athletes competing.
 While the federation doesn’t organize as many tournaments as IBJJF, its prize money is much better.

 No surprise, the federation is supported by the Crown Prince of Abu Dhabi, Sheik Mohamed Bin Zayed Al Nahyan.